In this article, we go through a standard paper LBO example problem set that you’ll encounter in pre-MBA private equity Associate interviews.

 Paper LBO Example – The Prompt

 The company has a Year 0 revenue of $500, growing at a rate of 10% every year.
 EBITDA margin is 20% in Year 0 and remains constant throughout the holding period.
 We’re buying it at the end of Year 0 at 10x LTM EBITDA multiple.
 We’re financing it with 4x of bank debt @ 5% and an additional 2x of bond @ 10%.
+As a reminder, if you haven’t read our step-by-step guide, you should assume bullet payment at the end and confirm it with the interviewer.
 Assume $20 of D&A in Year 0, growing by $5 every year.
-CapEx = D&A. Fixed working capital needs of $10 every year.
+CapEx = D&A. Fixed working capital changes of $10 every year.
 40% tax rate.
 Exit at the end of Year 5 with the same multiple as at entry.

 Paper LBO Example – The Structure